Should You Move or Improve Your Home?

 Moving Costs

-To pack and move your home will be time consuming, and involve a great deal of heavy lifting.
-You can save time (and your back) by hiring someone to handle the packing and moving for you, but that will add to your out of pocket expense.
+To pack and move your home will be time-consuming, and involve a great deal of heavy lifting.
+You can save time (and your back) by hiring someone to handle the packing and moving for you, but that will add to your out-of-pocket expense.

 Cost?
 Budget $6,000 to $7,000 to hire a company to pack and move your belongings.